NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

   ![The optimized model](Screenshots/Picture20.png)

-  - The following presents a sactterplot of Applicant Income v.
+  - The following presents a scatterplot of Applicant Income v.
 Loan Amount:

   ![The optimized model](Screenshots/Picture21.png)